aaqibism/Schedule-Maker/README.md

  - Allow user to specify starting and ending time of days

  - Give give user the option to not schedule classes on Fridays

+ - Include average Rate My Professor Rating

+ - Rank schedules by user preference such as by Rate My Professor Rating or time